Diaphteiros/landscaper/docs/usage/Blueprints.md

 A Blueprint is a filesystem structure that contains the blueprint definition at `/blueprint.yaml`.
 Any other additional file can be referred to in the blueprint.yaml for JSON schema definitions and templates.

-Every Blueprint must have a corresponding component descriptor that is used to reference the Blueprint and define its the dependencies.
+Every Blueprint must have a corresponding component descriptor that is used to reference the Blueprint and define its dependencies.

 ```
 my-blueprint